manju88foru/manju88foru/README.md

 - 🏢 Currently working as a **Senior DevOps & Cloud Infrastructure Architect**
 - 🌟 Specialized in **GPU Infrastructure Optimization** and **Cloud Architecture**
 - 💡 Known for **reducing infrastructure costs by 40%** through optimization
-- 🤝 Helping organizations choose and implement the right GPU solutions
+- 🤝 **GPU Consultant**: I can help you find the right GPU solutions at low costs.
 - 🚀 Passionate about **automating everything** and building scalable systems

 ### 🛠️ Current Focus
 - 🔭 Working on **GPU Infrastructure Optimization**
 - 🌱 Exploring **MLOps** and **AI Infrastructure**
-- 💬 Ask me about **DevOps, Cloud Architecture, GPU Infrastructure**
+- 💬 Ask me about **DevOps, Cloud Architecture, GPU Infrastructure, Kubernetes (K8s), and Helm**
 - ⚡ Fun fact: **I automate tasks even for my daily routines!**

 ### 🎯 Key Projects